wirduzen/shopdev/README.md

 # Configuration

-Once you've installed shopdev, you can start using it either by downloading one of the example configurations or just by adding `shopdev.enable = true;` to your `devenv.nix` and add other options from the documentation.
+Once you've installed shopdev, you can start using it either by downloading one of the example configurations or just by adding `shopdev.enable = true;` to your `devenv.nix` and adding other options from the documentation.

+After that you should open a shell (using `devenv shell`) and run `shopdev-init`.
+This will do some configuration for you:

+- adds caches to cachix: devenv, shopware, fossar
+- runs `composer install` and additional composer commands
+- allows you to import a database dump
+- generates jwt secret: Authentication for shopware api to validate plugin licences
+- runs build-js

 ## Example Configurations